Due to COVID-19, if you or your child are experiencing any symptoms, please call our office before coming to your scheduled appointment.

 Primary Care – The primary care pediatric health centers, Niagara Street Pediatrics and Broadway Pediatrics, provide high quality primary medical care to children in the city of Buffalo.
 Our clinics are certified as Patient-Centered Medical Homes by the National Center for Quality Assurance.
 The clinics provide comprehensive pediatric care, developmental and psychosocial screening, and care coordination, and are participants in the Reach Out and Read program.
 Our patient population is extremely diverse.
 The clinics see more than 27,000 patient visits per year and offer a rich training environment for our students and residents.

-Special Needs – Primary care clinic for medical, developmental, behavioral and/or emotional disabilities with a multidisciplinary approach to care.
+Special Needs – Primary care clinic for children with medical complexity, including a range of complex medical, developmental, behavioral and/or emotional disabilities.

 The Youth Link Program – Providing primary medical care, specialty care and case management services for adolescents who are infected with HIV or are at-risk for getting HIV.